aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/mhtml-converter/convert-mhtml-to-docx/_index.md

 ---
-title: "Convert MHTML to DOCX"
+title: Convert MHTML to DOCX
+keywords: MHTML to DOCX, MHTML to DOC, MHTML conversion, MHTML file, asynchronous conversion, conversion SDK, convert MHTML to DOCX, SDK, SDK examples, Python, Ruby, PHP, Java, .Net, C#, Android, Swift, Node.js
+description: The article explains the usage of Aspose.HTML Cloud client SDKs to convert MHTML to DOCX by a set of examples.
+SDKs are available in PHP, Python, Ruby, Android, Swift, C#, Java, C++, Node.js and more.
+weight: 30
 type: docs

-keywords: "MHTML to DOCX, MHTML to DOC, MHTML conversion, MHTML file, asynchronous conversion, conversion SDK, convert MHTML to DOCX, SDK, SDK examples, Python, Ruby, PHP, Java, .Net, C#, Android, Swift, Node.js"
-description: "The article explains the usage of Aspose.HTML Cloud client SDKs to convert MHTML to DOCX by a set of examples.
-SDKs are available in PHP, Python, Ruby, Android, Swift, C#, Java, C++, Node.js and more."
-weight: 30

 ---

 ## **Summary**